britannic/blacklist/README.md

 ### **How do I globally exclude or include hosts or a domains?**

-* Use these commands to globally include or exclude blacklisted entries:
+* Use these example commands to globally include or exclude blacklisted entries:

 ```bash
 configure